 Public-private partnership will bring transformative microgrid technology to new low-to-moderate income residential construction project in Prince George’s County Housing Initiative Partnership (HIP) along with Pepco and Emera Technologies, have been awarded a $200,000 grant from the Maryland Energy Administration (MEA) to construct a new residential microgrid to power a small [...]

-On January 20, 2021, the Centers for Disease Control and Prevention extended it's temporary order placing a moratorium on residential evictions through March 31 as a protective public health measure due to the Coronavirus pandemic.
-Renters should contact HIP's certified housing counselors to determine if they qualify for the moratorium, and to complete the [...]
+The Centers for Disease Control and Prevention has extended its temporary agency order placing a moratorium on residential evictions through June 30, 2021 as a protective public health measure due to the Coronavirus pandemic.
+Renters should contact HIP's certified housing counselors to determine if they qualify for the moratorium, and [...]

 STATEMENT ON HIP’S COMMITMENT TO PROMOTING EQUITY AND JUSTICE IN THESE TROUBLED TIMES We are sickened by the criminal use of force by local police departments that has taken the lives of George Floyd, Breonna Taylor, and so many other African Americans during our nation’s troubled history of racism, [...]